hearts1137/bigchickens/README.md

-# bigchickens
 ![bigchickens](https://github.com/user-attachments/assets/9fbab409-1752-4fb2-ab48-1636fbe73db1)
-Project based on docker compose running on a RHEL 8 EC2 t3a.medium in AWS.
+# Project based on docker compose running on a RHEL 8 EC2 t3a.medium in AWS.
 All latest containers and an emphasis on security.
 Create the RHEL 8 EC2 and add the following user-data
 ```
 dnf clean all && dnf makecache